 Mr Maher is troubled by a war film being “jingoistic”.
 This particular war (the Second Sino-Japanese War) featured in The Eight Hundred is one of the deadliest wars in modern history.
 As Professor Rana Mitter from the University of Oxford explains in a recent podcast, “during those eight years (1937 – 1945) of the invasion by Japan in China, the war led to over 10 million deaths.
 80 – 90 million Chinese became refugees in their own country.”
 As for Mr Maher’s question, “How vicious?
 They slowly disembowel and dismember their Chinese prisoners, before sticking them on poles”, there are plenty of well-researched books and photographs in evidence that capture this repeated scene throughout those eight years.
 Some resources are held at your National Archives.

 “And it includes a bare-faced Iwo Jima rip-off, where Chinese troops raise the glorious Chinese flag, despite being blasted to pieces by the Japanese”.
 This is a very clumsy comment by Mr Maher, too.
 To phrase it correctly, that particular flag is the flag of the Republic of China.
-This is also what caused the controversy for the film to be pulled off from the Shanghai International Film Festival last year.
+This is also partly what caused the controversy for the film to be pulled off from the Shanghai International Film Festival last year.
 A successful release and a box-office can be seen as a miracle within that context.
 It appears as Mr Maher lacks knowledge about the difference between the two governments or how the current Chinese flag looks.
-Or if he does, perhaps his passion for the “jingoistic” argument overtook his responsibility in informing the public as a journalist.
+Perhaps his passion for the “jingoistic” argument overtook his responsibility in informing the public as a journalist.

 After all, The Eight Hundred is a film with many subtleties that might need a second viewing to appreciate.
 Kevin, would you like to go and watch it again together, so that we can have a proper debate?
 It’s on me.